 Maria Glöckner und Hermann Schnöll

-This summer semester 2022 the lecture series will be hosted in a mixed format.
+This winter semester 2023/24 the lecture series will be hosted in a hybrid format.

 Tuesdays via: https://www.youtube.com/channel/UCIXCUhQA9Rvqe0aj6voMs7w.

 Please sign up for our newsletter to receive reminders and further information.

 Our next guest and upcoming lecture will be #255 of the UdK Tuesday series with Artem Kitaev upon invitation by Professor Sobejano.